VipDataTool/VIP-Data-Tool/README.md

 A Very Important Data Tool For Very Important Data Tools!

 PURPOSE:
-Listen up!
-I'M VERY IMPORTANT.
-MY TIME IS VALUABLE.
-I'M A BIG DEAL!
-So when I demand data, I get data!
-That's why I made this very superior, very important data tool for me and my bro's to use when looking for new clubs and bars and stuff.
-It can also be used to aggregate location-based venue data for restaurateurs interested in conducting market research and competitor analysis.
+I made this application to aggregate location-based venue data for restaurateurs interested in performing independent market research and location-based competitor analysis.

 DESCRIPTION:
 V.I.P. stands for "Venues in Places" referring to the Foursquare 'Places' API.
 A description of the endpoint can be found here: <https://developer.foursquare.com/docs/api>